 eDisclosure uses EPA's Central Data Exchange (CDX) to allow entities to promptly disclose violations and submit timely compliance certifications under EPA’s Audit Policy and Small Business Compliance Policy, which will be processed automatically by EPA.
 Find out more about EPA's Central Data Exchange (CDX).

 - For more information

-What implementation changes are being made
+What implementation changes were made

-Entities that disclose potential violations through the new eDisclosure portal may qualify for one of two types of automated treatment, Category 1 or Category 2.
+Entities that disclose potential violations through the eDisclosure portal may qualify for one of two types of automated treatment, Category 1 or Category 2.

 Category 1 disclosures include: (1) violations of Emergency Planning and Community Right-to-Know Act (EPCRA) that meet all Audit Policy conditions; and (2) EPCRA violations that meet all Small Business Compliance Policy conditions.

 - Chemical release reporting violations under section 304 of EPCRA or section 103 of Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA); or

 - Violations of EPCRA with significant economic benefit as defined by EPA.